 There is a variety of food to choose from before reaching the base camp.
 The breakfast may include toast, cereals, eggs, bread, porridge, and fruits.

 Lunch is an essential meal in Nepalese society.
-Climbers get a variety of items to choose from dumplings, noodles, and the most popular amongst the locals are Dal (Lentil Soup), Bhat (Boiled Rice), Tarkari (Vegetables), optional Meat and Achar (Pickle).
+Climbers get a variety of items to choose dumplings, noodles; and, the most popular amongst the locals are Dal (Lentil Soup), Bhat (Boiled Rice), Tarkari (Vegetables), optional Meat, and Achar (Pickle).

 While heading towards the camp, expeditors usually carry nuts, chocolates, energy bars, and even dry meats.
 Anything that is high in carbohydrates and replenishes the lost energy is essential.

 People chip the glacier’s ice for the water and melt it for drinking, cooking, cleaning, and bathing.